Accepting applications for emerging translators working into English on a prose or poetry project (drama is welcome).

 Applications must be submitted online through our submission platform, and must include:

-- A sample translation of 8-10 pages in any genre (double-spaced if prose), along with the corresponding source text.
-One round of judging will be blind, so the translator’s name should NOT appear anywhere on this document.
+- A sample translation of 8-10 pages in any genre (double-spaced if prose), along with the corresponding source text IN ONE DOCUMENT.

 This mentorship is being offered by ALTA in partnership with Amazon Crossing.